Open-container law: Vehicles

 Currently, 39 states and the District of Columbia are in full compliance with federal government guidelines.
 However, passengers may either possess open containers or consume alcohol in Alaska, Arkansas, Connecticut, Delaware, Louisiana, Missouri, Rhode Island, Tennessee, Virginia and West Virginia.
 These states do not currently meet the necessary level of TEA-21 compliance.

+In some states, the open container laws apply even if your vehicle is parked on a public road, street, highway, interstate or another publicly maintained thoroughfare.
+For example, in Texas a vehicle does not need to be in motion for the driver to be cited for an open container violation.
 Mississippi is currently the only state which does not expressly prohibit the possession of an open container while driving but many states allow passengers to have an open container.

-In some states, the open container laws apply even if your vehicle is parked on a public road, street, highway, interstate or another publicly maintained thoroughfare.

-For instance, under Texas law, a vehicle does not need to be in motion for the driver to be cited for an open container violation.

 Penalties for open container violations vary from state to state but include fines, possible jail time, license demerit points and community service.